noahburchell/ninit/README.md

 a readiness probe belongs in a background subshell of the same script, which writes the newline and exits while the main shell execs the daemon. docs/ninit.d/dbus and docs/ninit.d/udev do this

-a oneshot runs once and a daemon is tried twice, then 'onfail' decides; both are set per service with 'start-tries'. a oneshot is not repeated by default because repeating a script repeats its side effects. without 'onfail' the policy is 'stop' when anything depends on the service and 'warn' when nothing does; it
+a oneshot runs once and a daemon is tried twice, then 'onfail' decides. both can be set per service with 'start-tries'. a oneshot is not repeated by default because repeating a script repeats its side effects. without 'onfail' the policy is 'stop' when anything depends on the service and 'warn' when nothing does; it